ClimateChangeInstitute/edu.umaine.cs.syringepump/README.md

 python syringepump_server.py
 ```

-This will generate output as follows.
+This will generate the following output.

 ```bash
 Using motor emulation.